Our huts, Trinity on the left and Julian on the right, scroll down to see our other huts.

 Worship, followed by second talk and personal reflection time

 We lead an annual St Lukestide Service of Healing and Blessing in Canterbury Cathedral.
-Our 2021 service will take place on Sunday 17th October, usually 6.30pm and we offer prayer the laying on of hands and anointing during this service.
+Our 2024 service will take place on Saturday 12th October at 2.30pm and we offer prayer the laying on of hands and anointing during this service.

 Teams from The Living Well offer prayer ministry at Diocesan Events, Synods etc.